"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Cold: Yes, you can walk around.
 Though you might not want to commute to work or schlep the kids around, you can manage.

-Flu: Absolutely not—you’re flat on your back.
-Extreme fatigue is going to incapacitate you for at least a few days.
+Flu: In many cases, you’re flat on your back.
+Extreme fatigue may incapacitate you for at least a few days.

-If you aren’t sure which you have and how to treat it, talk to your healthcare provider over the phone or make an appointment to see them in person, Dr. Angarone recommends.
+If you aren’t sure what you have and how to treat it, talk to your healthcare provider over the phone or make an appointment to see them in person, Dr. Angarone recommends.

 A cold can follow you around for as long as 10 days, but you don’t have to quarantine yourself the entire time.
 Once you start feeling better, you’re no longer very contagious, so you can head back to work as long as you’re up for it.

 Plan to hunker down for three to seven days, and ask your MD about Tamiflu.
-“If taken within 48 hours, it will help you get better sooner and reduce the chance that you’ll pass the virus to others,” says William Schaffner, M.D., an infectious disease expert and professor of preventative medicine at Vanderbilt University.
+“If taken within 48 hours, it will help you get better sooner and reduce the chance that you’ll pass the virus to others,” says William Schaffner, M.D., an infectious disease specialist and professor at the Vanderbilt University School of Medicine.
 You can go back to normal life 24 hours after your fever recedes on its own, but you’ll probably be moving slowly for a bit.

-When to see a doctor about your cold or flu symptoms
+When to see a doctor about your cold, flu, or COVID-19 symptoms

 Call your doctor if you experience: